 The Director of Human Resources of OU-Tulsa or their designee shall serve as an Ex-Officio non-voting member.

-An Executive Representative of the Diversity, Equity, and Inclusion office shall serve as an Ex-Officio non-voting member.
+An Executive Representative of the Division of Access and Opportunity office shall serve as an Ex-Officio non-voting member.

 Participation in OU-Tulsa Staff Senate or Staff Senate committees shall not compromise the work of the department.